NewDaci/n8n-AI-YT-videos-Automation/README.md

-# Internshala - AI Video Generation Pipeline
+# AI Video Generation Pipeline

 A FastAPI-based application that automatically generates short videos from topics using AI.
 The pipeline generates scripts with Google Gemini, creates voiceovers with edge-tts, fetches stock footage from Pexels, and combines everything into a final video.